tsedio/tsed/docs/configuration.md

 - type: `string[]`

 List of glob patterns.
-Exclude all files which are matching with this list when ServerLoader scan all components with the `mount` or `scanComponents` options.
+Exclude all files which are matching with this list when the Server scans all components with the `mount` or `scanComponents` options.

 ### scopes